Why Europe looks at Trump’s VP pick with anxiety - KESQ

 Pivot to China

-Vance has argued that the US should turn its focus away from Russia and toward East Asia, because “that is going to be the future of American foreign policy for the next 40 years.”
+Vance has argued that the US should turn its focus away from Russia and toward East Asia.
+Earlier this week, he said the war in Ukraine must be brought to a “rapid close” so that America could focus on “the real issue, which is China.”

+That’s the “biggest threat to our country and we’re completely distracted from it,” Vance said in an interview with Fox News Monday.

+In an op-ed published in the New York Times in April, Vance also argued that US efforts to supply Ukraine with air defense systems could be detrimental to Taiwan’s defense in the event of a Chinese invasion of the self-ruled island claimed by Beijing.

 The idea that East Asia, and China specifically, poses as big, if not a bigger, threat to the US than Russia is not unique to Vance.
 Trevor McCrisken, an US foreign policy expert and associate professor at the University of Warwick, said there is bipartisan agreement between Democrats and Republicans that China is the biggest threat internationally to US interests.